GoogleCloudPlatform/click-to-deploy-solutions/cloudsql-ha-dr/README.md

 ## Introduction

-This architecture uses click-to-deploy to demonstrate how to deploy a CloudSQL instance with high-availability and cross-region replica.
+This architecture uses click-to-deploy to demonstrate how to deploy a Cloud SQL instance with high-availability and cross-region replica.

 With data being a vital asset for organizations, the high availability and disaster recovery capabilities offered by Cloud SQL allow businesses to meet stringent data availability and regulatory requirements.